jags14385/Type-on-Strap/_posts/2019-08-29-my-first-poem-or-a-prose.md

 date: 2019-08-29
 ---

-" What am I to you .... "
+ What am I to you,
-" Am I a stranger "
+ Am I a stranger
-" Or am I someone "
+ Or am I someone
-" What am I to you .... "
+ What am I to you .

-" What am I for you ???? "
+ What am I for you ?
-" Am I love or hate "
+ Am I love or hate
-" Am I hope or despair "
+ Am I hope or despair
-" Am I courage or dread "
+ Am I courage or dread

-" What am I for you ???? "
+ What am I for you ?

-" What am I to you .... "
+ What am I to you,
-" Am I the past or the present "
+ Am I the past or the present
-" Or am I the shrouded future "
+ Or am I the shrouded future
-" What am I to you .... "
+ What am I to you ?
-" What am I for you .... "
+ What am I for you ?

 ---
-**Hence, something to ponder about :  **
+**Hence, something to ponder about :**
 We ask this question, every single waking moment of our lives in one way or other.
 Is it really a question though ?
 Are we really oblivious to the answer or do we lack the courage to face the answer head on or do we hope that our